 - Generally more expensive

-The only downside to a wired gaming mouse is just that – the wires.
-Excessive cable clutter can detract from aesthetic appeal and we all know the inconvenience of having all those peripheral cables get tangled with one another.
-However, this is nothing that some clever cable management can’t solve.
+The only downside to a wired gaming mouse is just that: the wires.
+Excessive cable clutter can detract from the aesthetic appeal, and we all know the inconvenience of having all those peripheral cables get tangled with one another.
+Still, this is nothing that some smart cable management can’t solve.

 Why Go Wireless?

-Having to keep track of battery life is more of a minor inconvenience than an actual downside, but we have all forgotten to charge our mouse, keyboard or controller, only to have it die on us at a critical point during gameplay.
+Having to keep track of battery life is more of a minor inconvenience than an actual downside.
+Still, we have all forgotten to charge our mouse, keyboard or controller, only to have it die on us at a critical point during gameplay.

 Which To Choose?

-If you are considering a wireless gaming mouse for increased comfort, a tidier desk or for some couch gaming, then you should absolutely get one.
-The slight input lag is completely trifling unless you are a competitive gamer who needs every possible edge that he can get.
+If you’re considering a wireless gaming mouse for increased comfort, a tidier desk or for some couch gaming, then you should get one.
+The slight input lag is petty unless you’re a competitive gamer who needs every possible edge.